rosaleseduardo/algorithms-and-data-structures/README.md

 - If the elements you are analyzing are not contiguous (e.g., finding a pair of numbers in an array that sum to a target).
 - If the problem involves combinations, permutations, or other non-contiguous subsets (other techniques like Two Pointers or Dynamic Programming might be better).

+## Fast And Slow Pointers

+### General Indicators to use it:

+The **Fast & Slow Pointers** technique (also known as the **Tortoise and Hare** algorithm) is primarily used for problems that involve iterating through a sequence (usually an array or linked list) to identify cycle-related patterns, middle elements, or duplicates.
+It involves two pointers that move at different speeds, where the "slow" pointer moves one step at a time, and the "fast" pointer moves two steps at a time.

+The **Fast & Slow Pointers** technique is most effective when dealing with problems related to:

+1. **Cycle Detection in Arrays or Linked Lists:**

+- The problem involves detecting a **cycle** or loop, which can often be found in linked lists, but can also apply to arrays (e.g., in circular references).
+- Example:
+  - Detect a cycle in a linked list (Floyd’s Cycle-Finding Algorithm).
+  - Detect duplicates or repetitive patterns in a sequence.

+2. **Finding Middle Elements:**

+- The technique is useful for identifying **middle elements** or performing actions on the "middle" of an array or list.
+- Example:
+  - Find the **middle element** of an array or linked list (efficient without traversing the list twice).
+  - Find the **k-th node from the end** in a linked list.

+3. **Problems Involving Pairs:**

+- When you need to find or compare pairs or match values in a sequence.
+- Example:
+  - Find if there exists a **pair** in an array whose sum is equal to a target value.
+  - Finding the **duplicate number** in an array where only one number is duplicated.

+### Common Problem Types That Use Fast & Slow Pointers:

+_Cycle Detection:_

+- Detect a Cycle in a Linked List (Floyd’s Cycle Detection)
+- Find the Start of the Cycle in a Linked List (if there is one)
+- Find the Length of the Cycle

+_Middle Element / K-th Element:_

+- Find the Middle Element of a Linked List (by moving slow pointer one step and ast pointer two steps)
+- Find the K-th Node from the End in a Linked List

+_Duplicate Detection:_

+- Find Duplicates in an Array (e.g., using Fast & Slow pointers in a cyclic array)
+- Find the Duplicate Number in an array with n + 1 integers where the numbers are between 1 and n (using Floyd's Tortoise and Hare method)

+_Pair Problems:_

+- Find if a Pair Exists with Given Sum in an Array or List
+- Find the Two Numbers that Add Up to a Target in an Array
+- Find the Missing Number in an Array by Detecting a Mismatch Between Fast and Slow Pointers

+### How to Identify Fast & Slow Pointer Problems

+Ask yourself these questions:

+- **Does the problem involve detecting cycles or loops?**

+  - If yes, Fast & Slow Pointers are ideal to solve cycle detection problems (e.g., linked list or circular arrays).

+- **Does the problem require finding the middle or end element of a sequence?**

+  - If yes, this technique is useful, especially for finding the middle or k-th element efficiently.

+- **Can I compare two elements at different positions in the sequence?**

+  - The technique works when you need to compare elements overlapping or distanced apart within the sequence.

+- **Can I solve the problem by iterating over the sequence with two pointers moving at different speeds?**
+  - If yes, you’re likely dealing with a Fast & Slow Pointer problem.

+### When Fast & Slow Pointers Doesn’t Work

+- When elements are non-contiguous and cannot be iterated through with a pair of advancing pointers.
+In such cases, techniques like Sliding Window, Dynamic Programming, or Two Pointers might be more appropriate.

+- When you need to consider all combinations or subsets of an array (e.g., combinatorial problems), Backtracking or Dynamic Programming might be more suitable.

 ## Prefix Sum